Alejogb1/job-board/blog-data/captcha-style-customization-design.md

 id: "captcha-style-customization-design"
 ---

-Okay so you're asking about captcha style customization design right I've been down this rabbit hole more times than I care to admit like enough to make me swear off visual captcha's then go back and regret that decision then do it again you know the drill It's a pain point everyone hits sooner or later
+you're asking about captcha style customization design right I've been down this rabbit hole more times than I care to admit like enough to make me swear off visual captcha's then go back and regret that decision then do it again you know the drill It's a pain point everyone hits sooner or later

 Let's break it down from my scarred and frankly slightly jaded perspective I'm not gonna sugarcoat this there's no one-size-fits-all magic wand you just gotta pick your battles and pick them smart